sci-42ver/SICP/sicp_notes.md

 @WillNess Thanks for your link.
 I understand now.
 But "underlying unlimited integers" seems to not hold in Scheme (the reason is probably due to the bit limit same as the floating number).
 I will post the scheme code translated from your pseudocode in one answer since the code is a bit long.

 @WillNess Thanks.
 1. Anyway I understood your basic ideas although in practice this method is much more complex than the solution given by the instructor.
 2. Probably you upvoted this answer.
 IMHO this method is a bit deviated of what the exercise expects to teach so I don't plan to post one new question.
 Do you think it is  appropriate for me to delete this answer and merge the answers and comments into the question?

+@WillNess I found in SICP footnote saying chapter 3 will cover "stream processing".
+I will revisit this QA after reading that part.
+# reading order recommendation with other books
+- better read *pure* "Computer Architecture" (So not csapp) before SICP if having learnt other programming languages like C.
+  Also read maths before SICP although not needed to be as deep as mcs.pdf.
 # projects recommended by [course_note] to be done.
 > Examples include an event-driven object-oriented simulation game, a conversational program that uses rules and pattern matching, symbolic algebra of polynomials and rational functions, interpreters for various languages, and a compiler with register optimization.
 I skipped [Problem Sets](https://github.com/abrantesasf/sicp-abrantes-study-guide?tab=readme-ov-file), Exam, homework and Quizzes because IMHO those numerous exercises in the book is enough and most of courses pay more attention for projects when grading.
 Also